 To create the effect of wind on your TerrainThe landscape in your scene.
 A Terrain GameObject adds a large flat plane to your scene and you can use the Terrain’s Inspector window to create a detailed landscape.
 More info

-See in Glossary by adding one or more objects with Wind Zone components.
-Trees within a wind zone will bend in a realistic animated fashion and the wind itself will move in pulses to create natural patterns of movement among the tree.
+See in Glossary, you can add one or more GameObjects with Wind Zone components.
+Trees within a wind zone bend in a realistic animated fashion, and the wind itself moves in pulses to create natural patterns of movement among the trees.

-The main use of wind is to animate trees but it can also affect particles generated by a particle system using the External Forces module.
-See the reference page for Particle SystemsA component that simulates fluid entities such as liquids, clouds and flames by generating and animating large numbers of small 2D images in the scene.
+The main use of wind is to animate trees, but it can also affect particles in a Particle System if that Particle System uses the External Forces module module.
+See the Particle SystemA component that simulates fluid entities such as liquids, clouds and flames by generating and animating large numbers of small 2D images in the scene.
 More info

 Did you find this page useful?
 Please give it a rating: